 Paper mache is easy to whip up at home for gooey delightful crafts for children and adults alike.
 Although many simply purchase glue to use in the mixture, it’s possible to make your own using what you already have at home – namely, flour – and save the expense.

 How do you make glue for paper mache out of flour?
-You can make a glue for paper mache out of flour and water.
-Mix equal parts flour and water, then adjust as needed to get a glue-like consistency.
-You can do this on the stove for a gel-like consistency or without “cooking” in a bowl.
+Mix equal parts flour and water in a bowl, and adjust the ratio as needed to get a glue-like consistency.
+To achieve a gel glue, gently heat the mixture on the stove.

 It’s really that simple: stir up some water and flour to get your homemade craft glue substitute, apply it to your strips of paper, and paper mache away!